 Continue to do regular maintenance on your garage door to ensure it’s working properly.
 Always be aware of unusual scraping or squeaking to make sure it’s working correctly and test everything.
 When testing the door’s path, manually test it without the garage door remote.
-Be sure its sensors are working accurately so prevent any future accidents.
+Be sure its sensors are working accurately to prevent any future accidents.

-4. Always supervise
+4. Always Supervise

 If you do allow your children to play in the garage, always have a responsible adult to supervise.
 It’s better safe than sorry to have someone there to make sure no accidents occur.
 This also goes for opening and closing your garage door as well.
 Garage doors are heavy and can cause severe injuries.